Wiffi Smith

-Margaret "Wiffi" Smith (born September 28, 1936) is an American professional golfer who played on the LPGA Tour.
+Margaret Chamberline "Wiffi" Smith (born September 28, 1936) is an American professional golfer who played on the LPGA Tour.

+Early life and amateur career

 Smith was born in Redlands, California, and moved to Mexico at the age of 11, where she learned to play golf.

 She won several amateur events, including the 1954 U.S. Girls' Junior and the 1956 British Ladies Amateur.
 Smith played on the 1956 Curtis Cup team.

+Professional career

-She turned professional in 1957 and joined the LPGA Tour, winning eight times between 1957 and 1960.
+In 1957, Smith turned professional.
+She joined the LPGA Tour, winning eight times between 1957 and 1960.

+Hand injuries led to Smith's early retirement from tour golf.
+She later work as a golf instructor and trained horses for jumping and fox hunting.

+Smith was inducted into the Michigan Golf Hall of Fame in 1987.